Edward Aveling: National Secular Society and the Hall of Science

-Aveling as Interim Editor of Foote's 'Progress' and 'The Freethinker'
+Aveling as interim editor of Foote's Progress and The Freethinker

 In 1882, the English secularist George William Foote founded the magazine Progress.
-A monthly magazine of advanced thought, its sub-editor Joseph Mazzini Wheeler.
+A monthly magazine of advanced thought, its sub-editor was Joseph Mazzini Wheeler.
 Following Foote's imprisonment and Wheeler's tragic illness, Aveling became the editor of this magazine from April 1883-March 1884, it is claimed that he was assisted by Annie Besant, Eleanor Marx and William Archer.
-Eleanor Marx had published as early as March in Progress and that in May and June 1883 the two articles on her father appeared who had died on 14 March 1883.
-Her first article was biographical, the second "Karl Marx II [Karl Marx's Theory of Value]" explained the theory of surplus value, clearly using unpublished manuscripts.
-"Thus Eleanor Marx, became her father's first biographer and posthumous exponent of his economic theory."
+Eleanor Marx had already published in Progress as early as March 1883 before Aveling became editor, and then again during his editorship in May and June 1883 the two articles on her father appeared, who had died on 14 March 1883.
+Her first article was biographical, the second "Karl Marx II [Karl Marx's Theory of Value]" explained the theory of surplus value, clearly using unpublished manuscripts, and it has been claimed by Holmes: "Thus Eleanor Marx, became her father's first biographer and posthumous exponent of his economic theory."